Resume

 Objective section

-The resume objective section establishes your professional goals and how you’ll help the company reach certain objectives.
-Here, you can write about how you’ll use or develop soft skills for the company’s benefit.
+The resume objective section focuses more on your professional goals and how you’ll help the company reach certain targets.
+You can use this space to write about how you’ll use or develop soft skills for the company’s benefit.

 Example: